berthayes/stream_app/README.txt

 Also editable by hand until some sort of whois->.csv python magic is crafted (or stolen) This file will need to be maintained as you identify known networks over time.

+This app was designed to monitor internal LAN traffic as it heads to a border gateway and the Internet beyond.
+It also relies on DHCP traffic to map MAC addresses to IP addresses and system names, as well as to report on new/unseen systems.
+If your border router is not also your DHCP server, you will want to watch the wire at two different locations.

 README.txt continued on back -->